amidaware/trmm-docs/docs/install_docker.md

 ## 6. Starting the environment

-Run the below command to start the environment.
+Run the below command to start the environment:

 ```bash
 sudo docker-compose up -d